Snoyark/Testing/WIP.md

 PREFIX dwf: <http://data.world/function/functions#>
 PREFIX foaf: <http://xmlns.com/foaf/0.1/>

+#The construct block below is what actually builds the Entities
+#part of the knowledge graph
+#
+#Everything in the Construct must be defined below in the FROM NAMED/GRAPH Sections
 CONSTRUCT {
 	?iri a ?classIri;
 		rdfs:label ?label;
 		skos:prefLabel ?preferredLabel;
 		Every_other_attribute_goes_here ?otherObjects.
+	#the above code block calls for an entity called ?iri, which
+	#is a ?classIri.
+It has the rdfs:label ?label, the skos:prefLabel ?preferredLabel, and some other attributes.
+	#

 # For every last attribute, one has to use a period
 # it is possible to do this for multiple types of entities at once